 This, in turn, has resulted in higher instances of flooding in city centres, greater expenditure on new sewerage systems and insurance companies increasing premiums on properties built in vulnerable areas.
 One of the many solutions currently being promoted to help alleviate these problems is permeable paving.

 Permeable paving is a range of sustainable materials and techniques for permeable pavements with a base and Sub base that allows the movement of storm water through the surface.
 In addition to reducing runoff, this effectively traps suspended solids whilst filtering pollutants from the water.

 Hardscape can offer a unique system of Drainjoint which can be used across all types of natural and man-made hard landscape paving materials together with specific conventional pavers in both concrete and clay.
 Also on offer are Kellen H2O and Kellen Green Pavingsolutions.

 Drainjoint permeable paving is easy to install and can be used with many different materials.
-Removing the need for pavers to carry nibs or extensions and avoiding the requirement for large, unsightly aggregate joints, the system preserves the beauty of the paving material. (above scheme at Paul Street, Shoreditch in London is a great example).
+Removing the need for pavers to carry nibs or extensions and avoiding the requirement for large, unsightly aggregate joints, the system preserves the beauty of the paving material. (below scheme at Paul Street, Shoreditch in London is a great example).

 Drainjoint allows for any material to be laid as a permeable paving system, be it natural stone, clay or concrete, and it can accommodate any paving size (not just those designed for a 6mm aggregate joint).
 The product is designed to be sustainable, cost-effective and easy to install.